 Radio collars are a first alert system for introduced diseases, injuries, golden eagle attacks, and other threats to island foxes.
-A radio transmitter on a small collar lets biologists track by donating \$ I'm interested in volunteering to spread the word about island foxes.
-Please contact me with volunteering opportunities.
+A radio transmitter on a small collar lets biologists track individuals and respond quickly when island foxes are in danger.